JoshuaHolloway/OpenCV_MATLAB_engine/README.md

 The following must also be set: http://www.mathworks.com/help/matlab/matlab_external/building-and-running-engine-applications-on-windows-operating-systems.html
-Set Run-Time Library Path on Windows Systems

 At run time, tell the operating system where the API shared libraries reside by setting the Path environment variable.
-Set the value to the path returned by the following MATLAB® command:
+Set the value to the path returned by the following MATLAB command:

 res = fullfile(matlabroot,'bin',computer('arch'))
 Change Path Each Time You Run the Application